Structured Community Supervision

 - Leading by example (Also known as pro-social modelling)

-- Reinforce cognitive behavioural techniques that influence change
+- Reinforcing cognitive behavioural techniques that influence change

-Training also focused on recognizing and addressing four factors that increase an offender’s risk to reoffend.
+Training also focuses on recognizing and addressing four factors that increase a person’s risk to reoffend.
 They are:

 - History of antisocial behaviour